Betsaleel237/Learning_ansible_by_projects/README.md

-# Learning_ansible_by_projects
+# Learning ansible with hands on projects

-## Here are 20 intermediate-to-advanced Ansible project ideas, each designed to boost your skills with practical applications and hands-on configuration management:
+#### Here are 20 intermediate-to-advanced Ansible project ideas, each designed to boost your skills with practical applications and hands-on configuration management

 ## 1. Automated LAMP Stack Deployment
 Objective: Automate the deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on multiple servers.